aspinchakma/celebrity-meeting/README.md

 ## About This Website :

-1.We can invite celebrities by select,
+1.We can invite celebrities by select,<br/>
-2.Our total budget has  2.0M ,
+2.Our total budget has  2.0M ,<br/>
-3.Audience can meets their favourite celebrities person by buy ticket.
+3.Audience can meets their favourite celebrities person by buy ticket.<br/>

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.